Academic Consultation Panel (ACP) Visits

 * To be prepared using the ADRI approach

 The above is by no means exhaustive.
-Depending on their nature and complexity, the academic units are encouraged to add extra information as they deem fit.
+Depending on their nature and complexity, the Faculty/School is encouraged to add extra information as they deem fit.